fabiohsv-cit/ciandt-components-i18n/README.md

 * Requirements:

-   - This component uses angular-dynamic-locale to correct load the $locale after bootstrap.
+   - This component uses angular-dynamic-locale to correctly load the $locale after bootstrap.

 ======